-Earth is around 99% hot fluid.
-And if we look around the universe, all the larger bodies we see are apparently all fluids.
 So the "Big Bang" was probably a huge explosion of a super hot fluid.
 What do we know about huge explosions in fluids? dispersal... mist... lots of tiny droplets.
-Recall the water "cloud from the big explosion in Beirut... but with gravity almost instantly drawing the mist back into clumps
+Recall the water "cloud from the big explosion in Beirut... but in the early universe, we have gravity almost instantly drawing the mist back into clumps